HTC Uses Web Maps and Apps to Deliver a Greater Customer Experience in an Increasingly Competitive Environment

 Sarah Alban, Esri Writer

-Horry Telephone Cooperative (HTC) in South Carolina is the largest telecommunications cooperative in the United States.
+HTC (formerly known as Horry Telephone Cooperative) in South Carolina is the largest telecommunications cooperative in the United States.
 Because of a diversifying customer base and a wide range of service offerings, HTC wanted to streamline how it offered and delivered services to constituents.

 Implementing the ArcGIS® Platform